EliseGAY/GFF-Tools-Python-Modules/README.md

 - Dict_Pos : Create a list of dictionnaries containing a sequence name associated to a position
 - Pos_to_GFF : localize SNP position in gff file to get genes in gff format containing the position*
-- get_gene_in_intervall : Extract all gene include in one given region
+- get_gene_in_interval : Extract all gene included in one given region
-- To be continue ..
+- To continue ..

 ##### Run modules on a ptyhon script :